aconrad/pulley-interview/README.md

 # Request preferred stock
 ab -n 10000 -c 20 -T 'application/json' -p ./salt_bae_buys_PS.data 'http://127.0.0.1:8000/'
 ```

+> NOTE: I noticed that running `ab` twice in a row on MacOs must put some sort
+of strain on the kernel/network and causes the second run to hang for a few
+seconds at ~6000 requests but it eventually finishes within a few more seconds.
+I give it ~40 seconds between runs to show best results.

 ```
 This is ApacheBench, Version 2.3 <$Revision: 1843412 $>